Newport, Rhode Island: Music

+Film

+The Jane Pickens Theater, a single-screen arthouse movie theater, is located on Touro Street in downtown Newport.
+The theater was built as a church in 1834, and was converted into a movie theater in 1922.
+The theater was renamed after singer Jane Pickens in 1974.
+The Jane Pickens Theater became the only movie theater on Aquidneck Island after a multiplex theater in Middletown closed in January 2024.

+Newport has been a filming location for several motion pictures, including High Society (1956), The Great Gatsby (1974), Mr. North (1988), Wind (1992), True Lies (1994), Amistad (1997), Me, Myself & Irene (2000), Dan in Real Life (2007), Moonrise Kingdom (2012), and Hocus Pocus 2 (2022).

+Aquarium

+The Hamilton Family Aquarium, operated by the non-profit Save the Bay, opened at the Gateway Center on America's Cup Avenue in March 2024.
+Save the Bay had previously operated an aquarium at Easton's Beach until October 2023.

 Sports and recreation

 Because of its history as a summer playground for the wealthy, Newport has played a major role in the history and development of several sports.
 The League of American Wheelmen was formed in Newport in 1880.
 The first U.S. national tennis championships were held in 1881 on grass courts at the Newport Casino.
 The first U.S. Open golf tournament was played in 1895 at the Newport Country Club.
 The America's Cup sailing races were held in Newport from 1930 to 1983.

 Sailing

 Newport is sometimes referred to as the "Sailing Capital of the World".
 The city was chosen as the new home of the National Sailing Hall of Fame which moved from Annapolis, Maryland in 2019.
 Several sailing clubs are based in the city, including the New York Yacht Club and the Ida Lewis Yacht Club.

 Newport was the site of the America's Cup sailing races from 1930 to 1983, and it remains the starting point of the biannual 635 nautical-mile Newport Bermuda Race.